Updated February 28, 2023

-The FAQ guidance below is intended to accompany the Safety of Minors Policy and related requirements for OSU programs and personnel.
+The FAQ guidance below is intended to accompany the Protection of Minors Policy and related requirements for OSU programs and personnel.

-In addition to this FAQ, please refer to the Safety of Minors Policy Flowchart.
+In addition to this FAQ, please refer to the Protection of Minors Policy Flowchart.

 *FAQs for mandatory reporting can be found here